wouterbulten/wouterbulten.github.io/_posts/tech/2017-09-18-getting-started-with-generative-adversarial-networks.md

 We now defined the two separate networks but these still need to be combined into trainable models: one to train the discriminator and one to train the generator.
 We first start with the most simple one which is the discriminator model.

 For the discriminator model we only have to define the optimizer, all the other parts of the model are already defined.
-I use `RMSprop` as the optimizer with a low learning rate and clip the values between -1 and 1.
+I have tested both `SGD`, `RMSprop` and `Adam` for the optimizer of the discriminator but `RMSprop` performed best. `RMSprop` is used a low learning rate and I clip the values between -1 and 1.
 A small decay in the learning rate can help with stabilizing.
-I have tested both `SGD` and `Adam` for the optimizer of the discriminator but `RMSprop` performed best.

 Besides the loss we also tell Keras to gives us the accuracy as a metric.

 ```python